 Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Overview: The Coros Dura Solar GPS bike computer brings impressive battery life, rugged durability, and user-friendly controls, making it an appealing choice for endurance cyclists who value practicality over advanced data features.
 At least, that’s the theory; in reality, it has many significant bugs, poorly thought-through features, even more numerous smaller bugs, and usability annoyances.
-If you want to follow a 400-mile route, staying within cell range on a relatively small, dull map with a couple of other metrics on display and don’t value the accuracy of what is recorded, then Dura is for you.
+If you want to follow a 400-mile route, stay within cell range on a relatively small, dull map with a couple of other metrics displayed, and don’t value the accuracy of what is recorded, then Dura is for you.

 Dura’s only standout feature is the claimed battery performance, further boosted by solar.
 You could get everything else and more from a good, cheaper and equally less widely-known bike computers like Lezyne, Bryton or Magene; buy a $10 battery pack, and you’re sorted.
 Even 2-year-old models from Wahoo and Garmin are often similarly priced in sale periods and do a superior job.